micro-manager/micro-manager/DeviceAdapters/IDS_uEye/Readme.txt

 Notes:

  - The "frame rate" parameter is mainly for the internal live mode of the camera which is not used, as for micro manager the pictures are acquired one by one.
 It does, however, determine the maximal exposure time (inverse of the frame rate).
    For some camera models it will also limit the real frame rate in "live" acquisition mode of micro manager.

+ - Currently color modes BGRA8/RGBA8 are supported which allow for 1:1 direct transfer of pixel data into MM image buffer